efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 ![Box_Whisker_and_Gini_Coef](images/Box_Whisker_and_Gini_Coef_6teams.png)

-Here's a link to the same box and whisker and gini coefficient graphs with all teams included *PLUS* a PowerBI Report to explore salaries further.
-In the PowerBI report you can view individual player salaries by team for each season.
+Here's a link to the same box and whisker and gini coefficient graphs with all teams included *PLUS* a Power BI Report to explore salaries further.
+In the Power BI report you can view individual player salaries by team for each season.
 [All Teams](https://efruin-git.github.io/NFL-Salaries-Box-Whisker-Gini-Coef.html)

 In the cap hit and gini coefficient graphs, you'll notice greater median salaries correspond to lower gini coefficients (less salary inequality).
 Team salary caps generally increase each year, so a small increase in median cap hit may not translate to a lower gini coefficient that year.
 A wider interquartile range or wider whiskers will not necessarily change the gini coefficient.